-The consultation will provide the opportunity for stakeholders to have their say on the proposed route including how the trail is implemented and the public realm that may be incorporated.
-The feedback will then be used to inform a final study report that will be presented to the LCRP and its partners.
+The feedback will be used to inform a final study report that will be presented to the LCRP and its partners.

 Lancaster Canal route alignment

-The Lancaster Canal passes through a variety of environments from an urban beginning at the canal head through woodland, countryside, before joining the water between Hincaster and Stainton.
-It will then become a towpath through to Lancaster apart from a couple of minor sections such as the crossing of the M6 motorway near Holme.
+The Lancaster Canal passes through a variety of environments, from an urban beginning at the canal head in Kendal, through woodland and open countryside, before joining the water between Hincaster and Stainton.
+From here south there is a more established towpath through to Lancaster, apart from a couple of minor sections such as the crossing of the M6 motorway near Holme.

-It’s therefore important the trail takes the landscape into account and remains as rural as possible whilst providing a suitable surface that is usable for all abilities and age groups.
+We want to celebrate and protect the rich heritage and natural environment of the canal, so its's important the trail takes the landscape into account and remains as rural and attractive as possible - whilst providing a suitable surface that is usable for all abilities and age groups.

 How to get involved?

-To have your say on the proposed multi-use trail from Kendal to Lancaster, please use the link above to complete a survey on the Lancaster Canal towpath consultation.
-The survey should take no more than 5 minutes unless you have specific comments to make.
+To have your say on the proposed multi-use trail from Kendal to Lancaster, please use the link above to complete a survey.
+This should take no more than 5 minutes unless you have specific comments to make.

 Why is this consultation online only?

 In usual circumstances, this consultation would provide an opportunity to visit a consultation event and discuss the matter with our officers and consultants.
-Due to Covid-19 restrictions, it isn’t safe to arrange public gatherings.
-If you would like to get involved in the consultation but do not have access to the internet, please get in contact with us and support can be provided where necessary.
+Due to the Covid-19 situation it is difficult to arrange public gatherings.

-If you wish to discuss the study with the consultants, virtual meetings will be arranged using Microsoft Teams.
-Information on this will be provided separately.
+If you wish to discuss the study with the consultants directly, virtual meetings can be arranged using Microsoft Teams.
+Please contact us to request this via the link below.

 What happens next?

-The transport consultants working with the LCRP will prepare a summary report outlining the consultation, which will be made available to all stakeholders.
-The consultants will then prepare a feasibility report into the findings of the project.
-At this stage, no funding is available to deliver the routes, but it will enable the consideration of the recommendations as funding becomes available.
+The transport consultants working with the LCRP will prepare a summary report outlining the consultation response.
+This will be published on the website and made available by request.
+The consultants will then prepare a feasibility report into the findings of the whole study for LCRP to consider and then plan how to take the project forward.
+At this stage, no funding is available to deliver the trail, but we hope the study will help LCRP access this.